AlHsnn/osm-vehicleshop/README.md

 # QB VEHICLESHOP with Custom Finance Options and a Clean Interface
 **Important Note : No support will be provided on this resource if you use some CUSTOM FW or Renamed QBCore.**

+One of my old works, completed now.
+Took idea from CRON (no extra resource required) to build auto deductions.
+Script is quite stable and optimised (compared to old ones).
+Also there were many Finance Scripts out there in the Community, but none of them seemed to work properly.
+This one has been tested by me, and it works flawlessly.

 <a href="https://discord.gg/jrNxkpVaJU" rel="some text">![Discord](https://discordapp.com/api/guilds/816584206838398997/widget.png?style=banner2)</a>

 <img src = 'https://media.discordapp.net/attachments/833414724171202580/860788925991747584/unknown.png'>